gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ## Linking between pages

-You'll often want to link between pages on your site.
-Let's look at how to route within a Gatsby site.
+You'll often want to link between pages -- Let's look at routing in a Gatsby site.

 ### ✋ Using the `<Link />` component